ShaunSpinelli/mikew-client/README.md

 - Allow anyone to contact Michael about his services.
 - Allow people to book appointments.
 - Allow Michael to manage all his bookings, and users.
-- Expose Michaels producing skills to the Web.
+- Expose Michaels music production skills to the Web.

 **Stakeholders**